centreon/centreon-archived/doc/en/migration/nagiostocentreon.rst

 =============

 First of all you need a Centreon server installed and ready to use.
-Please see the documentation :ref:`to install a Centreon server<firststepsces3>` based on Centreon.
+Please see the documentation :ref:`to install a Centreon server<install>` based on Centreon.

 Installation
 ============